bingostarr/-CppND-Capstone-Project/README.md

 This repo contains code for Capstone Project compiled as part of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 #### Goal
 In this project, a Convolutional Neural Network (CNN) has been designed and built from scratch in C++, that attempts to learn and classify the [MNIST Handwritten Digit Database](http://yann.lecun.com/exdb/mnist/).
-The database contains various bitmaps of the handwritten versions of the digits: *'0', '1', '2', '3', '4', '5', '6', '7', '8', '9'*.
+The database contains various bitmaps of the handwritten versions of the 10 digits/labels: *'0', '1', '2', '3', '4', '5', '6', '7', '8', '9'*.

 The actual architecture of the Neural Network is based on the ["LeNet-5" publication](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf).
 More information can be found [here](http://yann.lecun.com/exdb/lenet/) and [here](https://engmrk.com/lenet-5-a-classic-cnn-architecture/).